Valexandre/ColorPalettes/README.md

 # ColorPalettes
-Color palettes created from famous paintings
+Color palettes created from famous paintings, for R.

 ## About this project
 Creating colour palettes usable with R, based on paintings.
 Yes.
 That's even more color palettes on top of all the existing ones.
 Sorry.